XeraSofT1998/LBLGC_M2_Stage/README.md

 # LBLGC intership
-This repository contain all the annoted scripts used to my M2 internship to the LBLGC
+This repository contains all annotated scripts used for my M2 internship at LBLGC